 GDPR: what should I do in case of a data breach?

-A data breach is a security incident that affects the confidentiality, integrity or availability of personal data.
 Possible incidents that can lead to a data breach are:

 • access to personal data by an unauthorised third party;